Serum 2 Preset Previews

 The Importance of Custom Preset Previews

 Custom preset previews provide users with a sense of the intended use or character of a preset.
 Even a simple note or pattern can communicate the creator’s vision, which is valuable given the diverse use cases of presets.
-Custom previews enhance user experience by:

-- Demonstrating the preset’s potential in context.
+- Demonstrating the preset’s potential in context

-- Offering a consistent point of reference.
+- Offering a consistent point of reference

-- Helping users make quicker and more informed decisions.
+- Helping users make quicker and more informed decisions

 Creating Custom Previews for Presets

-Follow these steps to create and set a custom preview for a preset in Serum 2:
+To create and set a custom preview for a preset in Serum 2:

-Prepare the MIDI Part
+Prepare the MIDI part.

 Create a MIDI part that represents the preset’s intent.
 Alternatively, drag an existing MIDI file into the clip module.

-Set the Preview Clip
+Set the preview clip.

 Benefits for Users